1. WHAT FUNDS ARE DISBURSED BY GCC?

 - Students who have already received a Pell Grant disbursement will receive the remaining balance.
 Awards will be recalculated for actual enrollment at the Financial Aid Census date.

-- If you receive your first award notification after the Financial Aid Census date you will receive all funds awarded to you in one disbursement for the semester, usually within two to three weeks after receiving the award notification.
+- If you receive your first award notification after the Financial Aid Census date you will receive all funds awarded to you in one disbursement for the semester, for the number of units you are enrolled in as of the date of initial packaging.
+Funds will be received within two to three weeks after receiving the award notification.

 - The Financial aid check disbursement process is run on a weekly basis effective the week prior to the start of each semester through the week after second disbursement.
 The disbursement process is run every other week after that point.